 The referring provider must determine what other services the individual is receiving prior to referring to Community Stabilization.
-It is the responsibility of both the referring provider and the Community Stabilization provider to determine if the individual has another community behavioral health provider and should contact the MCO/FFS contractor, caregivers and natural supports prior to initiating Community Stabilization services.
+It is the responsibility of both the referring provider and the Community Stabilization provider to determine if the individual has another community behavioral health provider.
+Providers should contact the MCO/FFS service authorization contractor or collateral contacts prior to initiating Community Stabilization services.

 Additional information on service authorization is located in Appendix C of the manual.
-Service authorization forms and information on

-Medicaid MCOs processes is located at www.dmas.virginia.gov/for-providers/behavioral-health/training-and-resources/ .
-Documentation and Utilization Review Refer to Chapters IV and VI of this manual for documentation and utilization review requirements that apply to all providers of Mental Health Services.
+Service authorization forms and information on Medicaid MCOs processes is located at www.dmas.virginia.gov/forproviders/behavioral-health/training-and-resources/ .
+Information on the FFS service authorization contractor's processes is located at Acentra Health/DMAS Reference Info MES (virginia.gov) .
+Documentation Refer to Chapters IV and VI of this manual for documentation and and Utilization utilization review requirements that apply to all providers of Mental Review Health Services.